bilkusg/inkyphat-esphome/README.md

 you will spend a lot of time watching the display refresh and not much seeing the data.

 My use-case involves getting data reminders about the day and updating hourly.
 The chip goes to sleep for most of the time.

+For reference, the wiring of the inkyphat is at https://pinout.xyz/pinout/inky_phat The pins are on a 40 (20x2) pin female connector designed to merge with a raspberry pi and the numbers are the same as on a pi.
+Remember you will be looking at the female connector from the 'wrong' side compared to looking down on a raspberry pi.
+You need to connect all the below pins to appropriate ones on the esp board.

+Pin 1 - 3.3v
+Pin 2 - 5v
+Pin 3 - i2c sda
+Pin 5 - i2c scl
+Pin 6 - ground
+Pin 11 busy
+Pin 13 reset
+Pin 15 data/command
+Pin 19 spi MOSI
+Pin 23 SPI SCLK
+Pin 24 Chip select